 Distance from Weikersheim to Rothenburg ob der Tauber: 35 kilometres

-This quaint town is like a portal through time, transporting you back to Medieval Germany.
+This quaint town of Rothenburg ob der Tauber is like a portal through time, transporting you back to Medieval Germany.
 Those wise enough to stay the night get to see Rothenburg sans (most) tourists, and feel a special kind of magic in the evening and early morning hours.

 During one of those late-evening/early-morning strolls, head over to the Plönlein, a fairytale square with cobblestone-streets and Disney-worthy buildings.
 This is where most Rothenburg pictures on Instagram come from, and you can enjoy it without the crowds.